lightstep/cloud-native-observability/01 - intro.md

 Historically, the sums required to purchase, maintain, upgrade, and operate a world-class data center were out of reach for most businesses -- and even if they weren't for yours, you were still artificially gated on the capacity of those data centers and your ability to grow them to meet demand.

-Cloud-Native has changed this fundamental maxim, and in doing so, has raised some surprising questions and quandaries of its own.
-Let's discuss them now, so that we can understand how observability fits into the mix.
+In many ways, you can compare the cloud to the commodification of public infrastructure like water, power, sewage, and transit.
+Before these public utilities existed, you may have been required to drill a well for water, or build a mill for power -- commodification freed up businesses to plug into collective resources and get straight to work.
+Similarly, the cloud provides a robust and reliable set of computing resources for everyone to build on, usually at a fraction of the price of building them ourselves.

+This shift towards servers and compute resources as a commodity led to a new method of developing and designing software, referred to as 'cloud-native'.
+However, this shift has raised new and surprising questions, challenges, and obstacles to developers who pursue it.
+To understand how observability relates to cloud-native, we need to ask a more fundamental question -- why do we develop software at all?

 ## What's the point of software development, anyway?